Endometrial Cancer Support Groups

 To learn more about a disease it is important to study people who already have it.
 Although this research may not help you directly, your information may help to learn more about survivorship after endometrial cancer and why some people have different outcomes and experiences.
 It is our hope that this information will help reduce endometrial cancer burdens and lead to improved outcomes and survival in future generations.

 Why am I important?

 “Oversampling” refers to enrolling participants from a group of people at a rate higher than that group’s share of the population.
-In our case, 50% of those enrolled in CBCS3 identified as Black or African American.
 This is an important technique.
-It enables CBCS3 researchers to gain a fuller sense of the experiences of Black women with breast cancer and to see differences within Black women and differences compared to non-Black women that would have otherwise gone unnoticed.
-CBCS3’s continued success comes from its participants, who graciously agreed to share their lives with us.
+It enables CECS researchers to gain a fuller sense of the experiences of Black women with endometrial cancer and to see differences within Black women and differences compared to non-Black women that would have otherwise gone unnoticed.
+CECS’s success will come from its participants, who graciously agree to share their lives with us.

 What is the difference between this study and a clinical trial?